 Under the leadership of Donald Swearer (2004-10), a scholar of Buddhism, the Center refocused on its mission to support study, research, and teaching of world religions within the Harvard community, while at the same time working to sustain international connections and collaboration.
 Replacing the competitive fellows program were two initiatives that support research by Harvard faculty.
 The International Research Associate/Visiting Faculty program, begun in 2006-07, brought an international scholar to the Center to collaborate with a Harvard faculty member in research and teaching, while a competitive grants program, started in 2004-05, offered monetary support for faculty research.
 During the Swearer years, an annual program theme shaped the selection of lectures, films, and conferences, forming a vigorous calendar of public events.

 Currently, under the leadership of Francis X. Clooney, S.J., Parkman Professor of Divinity and Professor of Comparative Theology, the Center has reaffirmed its commitment to the study of the many religions of the world in their classical and contemporary forms in light of current developments in theology and the study of religions, and to the formation of intellectual community at the Center, the Divinity School, the University, and the wider community.
 Programming, often initiated by students as well as faculty, aims to pursue issues of timely intellectual import in conversations that touch upon our research and teaching, current events, and longer term commitments to intellectual and spiritual awareness.
 Maintaining many of the commitments of earlier directors, Clooney is committed to the necessary work of rethinking the Center's mission in light of the changing nature of the Divinity School and the University, and in the context of the nearly immeasurable resources now available for the study of classical traditions and contemporary trends in the various religions and cultures of the world.
-(On his vision of the Center, see his October 2010 lecture.)
+(On his vision of the Center, see his October 2010 lecture, "Studying Our Religions in the Particular and Meaning Something By It.")
 As a sign of commitment to the lived experience of the religions of the world, in 2010 the Center opened a meditation room in a prominent section of its ground floor, and welcomes individuals and groups to use this space as they wish.

 Over the decades, the residential community has continued to bring doctoral students and visiting scholars together at 42 Francis Avenue, with the World Religions Café series providing opportunities for them to discuss their research and studies.
 In every instance too, the staff of the Center is an invaluable resource to its mission in its theoretical, communal, and most practical forms.